Climbing the Empire State Building

 Other emblematic buildings

-Also, if you are one of those people who run away from the established tourist circuits, there are many more buildings in New York that you can visit, even if they don't have an observatory.
+Also, if you are one of those people who shy away from the established tourist circuits, there are many more buildings in New York that you can visit, even if they do not have an observatory.
 Woolworth Building, Chrysler Building, Flatiron Building and many others will delight anyone passionate about architecture.

 Comparative table of the best skyscrapers in New York City